 Understanding the MRI

-Like a standard MRI or magnetic resonance imaging machine, the Standing MRI uses a magnetic field and radio waves to generate a detailed 2D or 3D computer image of the human body.
+Like a standard MRI or magnetic resonance imaging machine, the Standing MRI uses a magnetic field and produces a pulsating electromagnetic signal that you can faintly hear to generate a detailed 2D or 3D computer image of the human body.
 The MRI does not rely on ionizing radiation, which is used for general x-rays and CT scans.

 Improved assessment of injuries and illnesses